SAN FERNANDO VALLEY BRANCH – CALIFORNIA WRITERS CLUB

 Meetings and Events

-The San Fernando Valley Branch of the California Writers Club is pleased to welcome speaker, author and columnist, WOODY WOODBURN, as our dynamic and entertaining keynote presenter on Saturday, June 1 at 1:00 pm, IN PERSON, with a presentation entitled, “Coach Wooden and Me.”
+The San Fernando Valley Branch of the California Writers Club is pleased to welcome Calabasas writer LEE BARNATHAN, as the keynote speaker on Saturday, November 2 at 1:00 pm with an in-person presentation about the profession of ghostwriting.

-In-person attendees do not have to register in advance.
-Please arrive a few minutes early to the Saban Center at Motion Picture Television Fund, 23388 Mulholland Drive, Woodland Hills, CA 91364.
+Mingle with other writers and this presenter on the big screen in the Saban Center at Motion Picture Television Fund, 23388 Mulholland Drive, Woodland Hills, CA 91364.
+In-person attendees do not need to register in advance.
+Members free.
 Guests pay $10 at the door.
 First visit free.
+Please arrive a few minutes early.

 Guest Payment Via Zelle: sfv.cwc@gmail.com